 01 of 09

-If this is your first attempt at modelling with polymer clay, read the basic information on polymer clay before proceeding.
-Practise safe handling of the clay and use tools which are used only for modelling or working with craft materials (not food materials!)
+Practice safe handling of the clay and use tools which are used only for modeling or working with craft materials (not food materials).

 Materials Used to Make Miniature Seashells

 To make the miniature seashells you will need white and transparent polymer clay, as well as paints and finishes to add color to the finished shells.
 You may also need a bit of waste clay to shape a shell form for hinged shells.
-I used watercolor and acrylic paints mixed with acrylic varnish and matte varnish to detail the finished shells.
-I also used some Pearl Ex pigments mixed with the varnish and mixed into the polymer clay to add a mother of pearl sheen.
+You can use watercolor and acrylic paints mixed with acrylic varnish and matte varnish to detail the finished shells.

-The tools I used to shape the shells included clay cleaning tools, ball ended embossing tools and a fine beading needle or pin.
+The tools used to shape the shells include clay cleaning tools, ball ended embossing tools, and a fine beading needle or pin.
 You will also need a tinfoil pan or tile to bake your miniature shells.
 You may want some baking soda on the pan to prevent the clay from glazing where it touches the smooth baking surface.

 If you use a shell form to help you shape your shells, you will need a resist; cornstarch or talcum powder, to prevent your clay from sticking to the form.